abhinavt20/RecruitingPortfolio/projects/README.md

 - Built a Naive Bayes Classifier to categorize Piazza posts into topics based on word frequency.
 - Developed unit tests for Binary Search Tree and Map to ensure correct functionality.
 - Implemented command-line interface for training and testing the classifier with CSV data.

+## 7) EECS 281 Project 1: Rescue the Countess

+### Description:
+This project is designed to build a path-finding solution for a maze-like castle layout.
+The objective is to help Marco rescue Countess Cherry using efficient algorithms in C++.
+Key concepts include breadth-first and depth-first search, managing multi-room navigation, and ensuring program efficiency with restricted memory usage.

+### Technologies Used:
+- **C++ STL**: For data management with `deque`, `vector`, `string`, etc.
+- **Pathfinding Algorithms**: Breadth-first and depth-first searches adapted for stack and queue routing schemes.
+- **Optimization Tools**: Valgrind for memory leak detection and runtime optimization.

+### Key Contributions:
+- Developed an efficient map parsing system supporting two distinct input modes.
+- Implemented stack and queue-based routing schemes to explore two search methodologies.
+- Designed warp pipe functionality for multi-room transitions, ensuring Marco’s path is accurately tracked.
+- Integrated error-handling for invalid inputs and comprehensive testing through customized test cases.